futurice/ios-good-practices/README.md

 * [Model-View-ViewModel (MVVM)][mvvm]
     * Motivated by "massive view controllers": MVVM considers `UIViewController` subclasses part of the View and keeps them slim by maintaining all state in the ViewModel.
     * To learn more about it, check out Bob Spryn's [fantastic introduction][sprynthesis-mvvm].
+* [Model-View-Presenter (MVP)][mvp]
+    * Being an evolution of MVC, it defines View as a recepient of UI events which then call the appropriate Presenter as needed.
+    * Follow this article to learn more about migration from MVC to MVP architecture [migration-from-mvc-to-mvp]
 * [View-Interactor-Presenter-Entity-Routing (VIPER)][viper]
     * Rather exotic architecture that might be worth looking into in larger projects, where even MVVM feels too cluttered and testability is a major concern.